 An infertility evaluation typically includes a series of physical examinations and diagnostic tests aimed at uncovering the reason behind the difficulty in conceiving.
-Once the underlying cause is identified, suitable treatment options can be recommended.
-However, in many cases, infertility can be successfully treated even when the exact cause remains undetermined, highlighting the effectiveness of modern fertility treatments in overcoming challenges to conception.

 A woman’s temperature increases around ovulation and stays elevated for the rest of her menstrual cycle.
 To track ovulation, you must take your temperature by mouth every morning before leaving bed.
 You record your temperature on a chart for two or three menstrual cycles.